Learn something new every day More Info... by email

 The most commonly understood use of carrot and stick phrases references rewards and punishments.
 Using the same donkey example, the idiom "the carrot or the stick" is intended to bring to mind a similar mental image.
 Instead of dangling the carrot in front of the donkey, however, a cart driver gives the donkey a choice: a carrot as a reward for pulling a cart or the stick as punishment for not pulling the cart.
 Should a speaker or writer use a phrase such as "the carrot or the stick,” he typically means some form of system for reward and punishment.

-Where, when, and why carrot and stick idioms came into being in the English language is highly debated.
+Where, when, and why idioms about carrots and sticks came into being in the English language is highly debated.
 Some credit the first printed use of the idiomatic expressions to an edition of The Economist magazine published in the late 1940s.
 Others note similar comparisons, although not exact matches, dating back to the late 1800s.
 Winston Churchill, Prime Minister of Great Britain during World War II, used a reference to the carrot and stick idiom in a quote dating to 1938.

 Further arguments regarding the original phrasing of the carrot and stick idiom are also common, most often debating whether the original phrasing included the words "or," "on," or "and."
 One side of the debate credits the original phrasing as being "the carrot or the stick."
-Other sides of the debate credit the idiom as being "carrot on a stick" or "carrot and stick."
-No matter the specific phrasing, the carrot and stick idiom references the subject of incentives, consequences, and external motivation.
+Other sides of the debate credit the idiom as being "carrot on a stick."

 How many types of carrots are there?